From Earth to Venus – Lesson 6: ROV-ing for Detailed Data

 Explore

-Students will learn more about the DAVINCI Probe and its planned descent to the surface of Venus.
+Students will learn more about the DAVINCI probe and its planned descent to the surface of Venus.
 Next, they will compare the DAVINCI instrumentation to the sensors available on their robot.

 40 minutes